s-rathyen/s-rathyen.github.io/essays/final-project-idea.md

 ## Beyond the basics
-* SCHEDULING PAGE - Users can schedule workouts: If the other user agrees, they can use the scheduling page to create a new scheduled workout (date, time, place).
+* SCHEDULING PAGE - Users can schedule workouts: If the other user agrees, they can use a scheduling page to create a new scheduled workout (date, time, place).
 This workout will be visible to ONLY them to protect their privacy.
 * PROGRESS TRACKING - Once the date/time passes for a scheduled workout, it will go into the user's "progress" section of their profile -- something like "(user1name) completed a 2.5 mile run with (user2name) on (date)."
 The user is then able to go in and edit the workout to add the time it was completed in, as well as add a picture that might have been taken on the run which they want to share.
 This will be posted to the friend feed if a "public" switch is toggled to on.
 Things like "place" can be toggled to "private" to protect the privacy of anyone who goes on recurring runs in the same place.
-* FRIEND FEED PAGE - All public progress cards are displayed for friends and matched users.
+* Progress tracking, ctd: Progress tracking would have an "overall" card displaying your first workout vs. your most recent workout.
+For example, "first recorded bench press: 100 lb" and beneath it "most recent PR: 200 lbs with (spotterusername)".
-* Users can toggle match finding on/off if they find the perfect gym buddy.
+* FRIEND FEED PAGE - All public progress cards are displayed for friends and matched users (maybe a feed which includes everyone on site?)
-* Users can instead use the site to record their progress.
+* Users can toggle match finding on/off if they find the perfect gym buddy, so they can instead use the site to record their progress.